felixge/taskpaper/README.md

           "Children": [
             {
               "Kind": "note",
-              "Content": "Some note for Task C",
+              "Content": "Some note for Task C"
-              "Children": null
             }
           ]
         }